 PROS: A decent compromise between the Messenger and the Day Backpack in terms of capacity and comfort.
 Also a somewhat safer pick against pick-pockets and a less bulky choice that you can carry on the side, up front or on your back while keeping your hands and arms mostly free.

 CONS: As there is generally just one main strap that sits on a shoulder, it’s that one shoulder that will endure most of the weight you’ll be carrying around.
-Also, for people on the busty side, these bags are not very well adapted to our physique as the strap (when long enough!) even when there is that secondary strap (see picture above) that goes under your arm and who’s meant to keep it in place.
+Also, for people on the busty side, these bags are not very well adapted to our physique as the strap (when long enough!) even when there is that secondary strap (see picture above) that goes under your arm which are meant to keep it in place.
 Avoid straps attaching with only Velcro; though it may seem more practical to put it on or take it off, the Velcro makes it easier to snap your bag from behind and over time, Velcro loses some “adherence” and won’t stick as much as it gets “worn”.

 The Messenger/Airline Bag and other larger purses: